mariofaragalla/swarmING-project/README.md

 1. Go to /home/<username>/.gazebo/models
 2. Add a new folder "swarmING"
-3. This folder must contain 3 files: a- model.config -> contains some textual description name, author, email ...etc b- model.sdf -> contains the dynamic description of the model. c- model.dae -> the CAD model for apperance.
+3. This folder must contain 3 files:
+   3.1. model.config -> contains some textual description name, author, email ...etc 3.2. model.sdf -> contains the dynamic description of the model.
+   3.3. model.dae -> the CAD model for apperance.
 4. model.sdf must call model.dae.